 The error message also appears in the Error List window.
 You can display the window by, on the menu bar, choosing View, Error List.

-cout is included in the <iostream> header file, which you've not yet declared.
+cout is included in the <iostream> header file.

 #include <iostream> using namespace std;

 You probably noticed that a box appeared as you entered code, providing suggestions for the characters that you entered.
-This feature, which is named IntelliSense, provides a collection of coding prompts, such as List Members, Parameter Info, Quick Info, Signature Help, and Complete Word, to help you write code faster.
-In addition, you can use code snippets, which are pre-defined blocks of code.
+This box is part of C++ IntelliSense, which provides coding prompts, including listing class or interface members and parameter information.
+You can also use code snippets, which are pre-defined blocks of code.
 For more information, see Using IntelliSense and Code Snippets.

 The red squiggly line under cout disappears when you fix the error.